10 Tips for Fighting Fungus-infected Fescue

 - Keep mares and foals off EI fescue until after weaning to prevent poor milk production.

-If replanting a pasture, it is extremely important that all infected plants and seeds be destroyed prior to sowing.
-Discuss the best methods for eliminating stands of infected fescue with an agronomist, toxicologist or your county extension agent.
-For more information about treating EI fescue problems in your horse, contact your equine veterinarian and request "Fescue: Minimizing the Risk to Your Horse's Health," a brochure provided by the AAEP in conjunction with Educational Partners Bayer Animal Health and Purina Mills.
-Additional information is available on the AAEP's horse health Web site.
+When replanting a pasture, it is extremely important that all infected plants and seeds be destroyed prior to sowing.
+Discuss the best methods for eliminating stands of infected fescue with an agronomist, toxicologist, or your county extension agent.
+For more information about treating EI fescue problems in your horse, contact your equine veterinarian and request “Fescue: Minimizing the Risk to Your Horse’s Health,” a brochure provided by the AAEP in conjunction with Educational Partners Bayer Animal Health and Purina Mills.
+Additional information is available on the AAEP’s horse health Web site.

 Reprinted with permission from the American Association of Equine Practitioners.